Jonaldyn/Jonaldyn/README.md

 ----
 ### I'm a web developer in progress
-- 🌱 I’m currently learning backend development, on the way to become a full-stack developer
+- 🌱 I’m currently learning in the following web application such as PHP, HTML and CSS.
-- ⚡ Fun fact: I love to take pictures and create digital drawings.
+- ⚡ Fun fact: Riding on my motorcycle anywhere where there are beautiful places.

 ### Languages and Tools: